Architecture of Kepler's Multi-transiting Systems: II. New investigations with twice as many candidates: Conclusion

+Using the B13 catalog, which more than doubles the numbers of multiple planet candidate systems compared to the study of Paper I, we have investigated the architecture of planetary systems anew.
+We have shown that the candidates avoid close orbital spacings that would destabilize the orbits of real planets.
+From this fact we derived a likely fraction of $85-99\%$ of the candidate pairs are really pairs of planets orbiting the same star.
+We found that most planetary systems are not resonant, but the distribution of planet period ratios does show interesting clumping just wide of first-order resonances 2:1 and 3:2, and a gap just interior to them.
+It is not yet clear how formation or subsequent evolution produces this pattern.

+The flatness of planetary systems, described based on multiplicity statistics by Paper I, was revisited here based on duration ratio statistics.
+We affirm and strengthen the result that pairs of planets tend to be well aligned, to within a few degrees.
+This new constraint uses the \Kepler data alone and so is a more direct measurement than had been obtained previously.

 \acknowledgements Funding for this mission is provided by NASA's Science Mission Directorate.
-We thank the entire \Kepler team for the many years of work that is proving so successful.
-We thank Emily Fabrycky, Doug Lin, Man-Hoi Lee, and Scott Tremaine for helpful conversations and insightful comments.
+We thank the entire \Kepler team for the many years of work that is making the \Kepler mission so successful.
+We thank Emily Fabrycky, Doug Lin, Man-Hoi Lee, Scott Tremaine, and Tsevi Mazeh for helpful conversations and insightful comments.
 D. C. F. acknowledges support for this work was provided by NASA through Hubble Fellowship grant\#HF-51272.01-A awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., for NASA, under contract NAS 5-26555.
 EA was supported by NSF Career grant 0645416.
-E.B.F acknowledges support by the National Aeronautics and Space Administration under grant NNX08AR04G issued through the Kepler Participating Scientist Program.
+E.B.F acknowledges support by the National Aeronautics and Space Administration under grant NNX08AR04G issued through the Kepler Participating Scientist Program, and the Center for Exoplanets and Habitable Worlds, which is supported by the Pennsylvania State University, the Eberly College of Science, and the Pennsylvania Space Grant Consortium.
 This material is based upon work supported by the National Science Foundation under Grant No. 0707203.
 R.C.M. was support by the National Science Foundation Graduate Research Fellowship under Grant No. DGE-0802270.